BU-CLOUD-S20/Design-and-Implementation-of-a-Kubernetes-operator-for-a-cloud-native-application/README.md

 The goal of this project is to build an operator for a cloud native application for developers to deploy microservices on Kubernetes.

 The high level definition of this project is to:
-* Ease the deployment of an application in Kubernetes.
+* Ease the deployment,deletion and other kind of an operation in Kubernetes.
 * Extending Kubernetes and it’s CLI’s ability to understand the function, performance and potential of this new resource

 ## 2. Users/Personas Of The Project:
-The personas we are targeting is an infrastructure operator for entrepreneurs to deploy any applications without knowledge of the dependencies of the application.
+The personas we are targeting are operation and maintenance Engineer for entrepreneurs to deploy and maintan this app  without tedious configuration.

 ## 3. Scope and Features Of The Project: